Stop Blaming the Handoff — Your Delivery Model Is Broken

 Evidence should not be a late-stage archaeological dig.

-If the system needs traceability, then capture traceability as work moves.
+If the system needs traceability, capture traceability as work moves.

-If the system needs approval history, then capture approvals as decisions happen.
+If the system needs approval history, capture approvals as decisions happen.

-If the system needs test evidence, then connect testing evidence to the change while testing occurs.
+If the system needs test evidence, connect testing evidence to the change while testing occurs.

 This is where tooling matters.

-But because a well-designed toolchain can prevent people from spending their lives copying data between systems like extremely expensive carrier pigeons.
+A well-designed toolchain can still prevent people from spending their lives copying data between systems like extremely expensive carrier pigeons.

 4. Treat dependencies as first-class citizens